theammarngp-makes/Python-beginner-learning-/README.md

 ### Random password generator
 It generates a random number using uppercase, lowercase letters and numbers and special characters

+### Rock Paper Scissors
+Select rock,paper,or scissors with computer

 ### How to Run Any Project ❔
 Go Desktop